shawn-dsz/toy-robot/readme.md

 ## Usage

-Open index.html in your browser.
+Open index.html in your browser or navigate to [robosim.surge.sh](http://robosim.surge.sh).

 ## Technologies used